10 Tips to Keep Your Puppy Safe

 Work on a reliable recall: One of the most important safety commands is “come.”
 Your puppy should learn a reliable recall as soon as possible.
 This command can be one of the hardest to master unless you start early and practice often.
 You’ll want to be able to call your dog away from a danger which may include running towards the road, another off-leash dog or a wild animal loose in your yard like a skunk or porcupine.
 For tips on teaching your puppy a reliable recall click here.

 Take your pup to vet: Your puppy needs routine vaccinations to keep them healthy.
-If you suspect your puppy is ill or injured, do not rely on the opinions of friends, family or social media do diagnose your puppy.
+If you suspect your puppy is ill or injured, do not rely on the opinions of friends, family or social media to diagnose your puppy.
 When in doubt, immediately make a vet appointment to have your pup looked at.
-This could save you time, money and heartache!
+This could save you time, money, and heartache!

 Use flea and tick preventatives: Fleas and ticks can wreak havoc on your puppy’s health.
 An infestation of fleas can leave your puppy weak, while ticks can transmit Lyme Disease.
 Use a monthly flea and tick preventative to keep the creepy crawlies away!

 Avoid stagnant water: Stagnant water can harbor tons of bacteria that can make your pup very sick.
 These pools of water are also a breeding ground for mosquitos which can carry the parasitic worm called Dirofilaria immitis also known as heartworm.

 Train your puppy: The best way to keep your puppy safe is with proper training.
 You can teach your puppy manners, great listening skills, and behaviors that will keep them safe while walking next to you and away from dangerous things they want to eat.